A Monochromatic Harmony : Coords For Men

 It sounds more complicated than it is.
-There are simple guidelines to follow, and toy with.
+There are simple guidelines to follow that you can work with.
 Read on to learn more about how we colour match and methods in which a cohesive outfit can be coordinated.

 Remember the good old acronym VIBGYOR we all were taught in school?
-So, accordingly the natural order of colour is red, orange, yellow, green, blue, indigo, violet.
-If we take this colour wheel on face value, the most common theory suggests to match opposites.
+So, accordingly, the natural order of colour is red, orange, yellow, green, blue, indigo, and violet.
+If we take this colour wheel on face value, the most common theory suggests matching opposites.
 Blue with orange, for example, or green with red.
 But in reality, and (visually), these pairings are likely to be too much.
-And hence it becomes imperative to consider hue, saturation and brightness, to create a cohesive palette.
+Hence, it becomes crucial to consider hue, saturation and brightness, to create a harmonious and cohesive palette.

-Combining colours is where it gets slightly tricky, but your overall aim is to cohesively combine contrast.
-It sounds contradictory but contrast makes your outfit appear more interesting, and marrying colours in the right palette creates cohesion.
+Combining colours can get quite tricky, but your overall aim is to combine contrast cohesively.
+It sounds contradictory but the contrast makes your outfit appear more interesting, and marrying colours in the right palette creates cohesion.
 Think of it as creating a ‘theme’ of colours, if you will, optimised by varying the hue, saturation and brightness levels of each colour in the palette.